EcosystemEcologyLab/FluxandtheField/README.md

 -   CompareDroneAndCensusDistribs.R: Use canopy polygons and canopy height model to extract height and canopy diameter statistics from LiDAR.
 Compare extracted values with woody census field data from US-SRG.

+**Flux/**

+Code utilitzing flux data.

+-   NEEincrement.R: Use monthly long-term flux data at both US-SRM and US-SRG to compare trends in NEE from 2014 to 2023.

 **SRG/**

 Code specific to comparing 2014 and 2025 field data collected at US-SRG.

--   CompareCensus2014to2025.R: Filter 2014 and 2025 field data to 60-m, summarize observations, and visualize by quadrant.
+-   CompareCensusAverages2014to2025.R: Filter 2014 and 2025 field data to 60-m, summarize observations, and visualize by quadrant.

--   CensusDistribComparison.R: Visualize mesquite height and canopy diameter distributions.
+-   CompareCensusDistribs2014to2025.R: Visualize mesquite height and canopy diameter distributions.
 Determine significant differences in distributions.
 Calculate NEE increment from flux data.

--   RadCensusPlots.R: Visualize distributions of 2025 woody census field data.
+-   2025CensusDistribs.R: Visualize distributions of 2025 woody census field data (mainly mesquite observations).

 **SRM/**